Sam-Rowe/GitHub-Copilot-large-scale-code-change/book/05-strategies-for-using-copilot-effectively.md

 5) Course correct as you go; Always be testing.
 The output you are generating be it converted code, additional test coverage, or to a more modern framework the output of the process should include lots of tests as well.
 This is the final anchor point for Copilot and the developer.

-In the event you have Documentation, starting tests, end tests and converted code you can ask Copilot to consdier these together and ensure they are aligned.
+In the event you have Documentation, starting tests, end tests and converted code you can ask Copilot to consider these together and ensure they are aligned.

 ## Prompt engineering for large changes

 ## Chain of prompts

+With large changes it can be tempting to try to one shot the prompt, a practice of giving GitHub Copilot one prompt that produces the desired output in one go.
+It is tempting to think that by giving a clear enough prompt that it will work.
+However experience has shown that one shot prompting for large changes is not the right way to achieve large changes.
+It is better to chain prompts together one after another in a repeatable way to make the larger change possible.

+Lets consider an example.

 ### Spreadsheet for chaining prompts